 - One whole head of garlic, peeled and thinly sliced (approximately ½ cup, lightly packed)

-- Fresh ginger, peeled, sliced, and julienned (approximately 2 cups, lightly packed)
+- Fresh ginger (the younger, the better), peeled, sliced, and julienned (approximately 2 cups, lightly packed)

-- One medium white or yellow onion, roughly sliced
+- One medium white or yellow onion, peeled and cut lengthwise into ½-inch slices

 - 3 tablespoons fish sauce or 2 teaspoons salt